ekrolen/data-512-homework_2/README.md

 We could further clean the files e.g., by checking to see if each state in the "state" column matches the state in the "page_title" column, but we choose not to do this in favor of saving time to pull the data.

 ### Consideration 2
 The data in the data_acquisition script takes significant time to pull.
 Obtaining the page information will take ~2 hours, and running the ORES script can take ~5 hours.

+### Consideration 3
+There are articles which ORES may not be able to return a score for - this is indicated by the API return value being "None".
+The list of articles is stored and printed out in the Python Notebook.

 ## Anaysis Reproduction Steps